iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 ![](https://static.iterative.ai/img/studio/team_settings_plan_and_billing.png)

 A plan comparison page will open.
-This page provides detailed comparison of the different plans in Studio.
+This page provides detailed comparison of the different plans in Iterative Studio.
 Your current plan will be marked with a `Current plan` label.

 ![](https://static.iterative.ai/img/studio/team_settings_plans_and_features.png)